yaronf/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 --- abstract

-Compositing the post-quantum ML-DSA signature with traditional signature algorithms provides protection against potential breaks or critical bugs in ML-DSA.
+Compositing the post-quantum ML-DSA signature with traditional signature algorithms provides protection against potential breaks or critical bugs in ML-DSA or the ML-DSA implementation.
 This document specifies how such a composite signature can be formed using ML-DSA with RSA-PKCS#1 v1.5, RSA-PSS, ECDSA, Ed25519, and Ed448 to provide authentication in TLS 1.3.

 --- middle